NingannaG/security-Alarm/README.md

 - Uses a Geo Map to show alarms based on anomalies detected in sensor data.
 - Alarms are generated and displayed in real-time on the map.
 - Data table shows all sensor data and refreshes automatically when new sensor data is received
+- When hovering over a marker icon on the map, the corresponding row in the table will be highlighted

 ## Contributors